So, you’ve created social media accounts, figured out the tone of voice and message you want to convey to the public. What’s next?

 Find out what attracted the most attention and what didn’t work at all for you.
 Who is engaging with you the most, and who is subscribed to your social but is not active at all?

-Then, you might want to assess your gains and losses by putting all your strategies and techniques together and figuring out what to strive for in the future and what to leave behind.
+Then, you might want to assess your gains and losses by putting all your strategies and techniques together in a social media report template, helping you figure out what to strive for in the future and what to leave behind.

 Create a social media audit spreadsheet and fill it out with information such as: